Julie-Odhiambo/Julie-Odhiambo/README.md

 #### Favorite quotes:
 - Knowledge is what you can remember after you have forgoten everything.
-- Without data, you're just somebody esle with an opinion.
+- Without data, you're just somebody else with an opinion.

 <!---